luis-ffe/minital/README.md

 - `0b00000001 | 0b00000000` is the same as `1 | 0`, which is similar to 1 + 0.
 - `0b00000001 & 0b00000000` is the same as `1 & 0`, resulting in 0.

 The `&` operator compares if the bits are equal and sets the bit to 0 if they are not.
-Otherwise, the bit remains 1, which is useful for boolean functions or statements.
+Otherwise, the bit remains 1, which is useful for boolean functions or statements. \
+There ar multiple ways of solving the problem given and you can manipulate the bits in whatever way you want.
+If it works it isnt stupid.
 ### Sending a Character

 To send the bits of a character one by one: